Subscribe Login

 “Dis is not about di Marley family, wi do it for Jamaica an’ di culture.
 It’s a proud moment for all of us,” the Grammy-winning singer-songwriter told Observer Online.

-Stephen recalled recording albums like Joy And Blues and One Bright Day in the 1990s at Tuff Gong as a member of Ziggy Marley and The Melody Makers.
+Stephen recalled recording albums like Joy And Blues and One Bright Day in the 1980s and 1990s at Tuff Gong as a member of Ziggy Marley and The Melody Makers.
 That Grammy-winning group also included his brother Ziggy and sisters Sharon and Cedella.

 Cedella Marley, who is CEO of Tuff Gong International, also attended the event along with members of the music community, many of whom have strong ties to Tuff Gong.
 They include Marcia Griffiths and Judy Mowatt, who along with Rita Marley formed The I Three, Bob Marley’s harmony group.